-One of the most intriguing attractions in Egypt is a temple that has a unique design for a particular reason.
+One of the most intriguing buildings in Egypt is a temple that has a unique design for a particular reason.
 It’s adjoined by a museum that teaches us that it wasn’t just people who were mummified in ancient Egypt as well.

 Let’s take a closer look at some of the most interesting facts about the Temple of Kom Ombo, an amazing temple that you must put onto your Egypt bucket list.